 So on the surface it’s a traditional sitcom.
 Episode plots revolve around things like Kim wanting to have another baby although Louie insists that they can’t afford it, Louie and Kim struggling to discipline Lucy when Lucy starts acting up, Louie trying to hide the fact that he spent their rent money on an expensive Frankenstein doll that he bought off the internet, Kim putting Louie on a strict diet because he’s unhealthy, and Louie impulsively quitting his job after he finds out that Mike only hired him in the first place because Kim asked him to.

 But what makes the show so unique is that is allows foul language, subject matter, and even nudity (but only male nudity, both Louis and Shapiro show full frontal nudity in a couple of episodes).
 Cursing is frequent, but it doesn’t feel forced.
-It’s just how many adults talk to each other.
+It’s just reflective of how many adults talk to each other.
 But because of the way the show is presented, looking like a network sitcom, the inclusion of the adult language just makes it a little funnier.
 And that also includes the adult topics the characters talk about.
 For example, here’s the opening scene of one episode:

 Everyone in the cast is great in their roles, Louis plays Louis as a loveable loser who is resigned to his lot in life, and is simply trying to make the best of it, while Pamela Adlon’s Kim clearly loves her husband regardless of his many personal flaws.
 They’re the heart of the show, that makes it work, but all of the other actors also do great jobs.
 It’s a wonderful ensemble, and I would have loved to have seen more seasons of this show.